Category: AdultsReadOn

 Seven Brief Lessons on Physics by Carlo Rovelli

 There aren’t many of us who would voluntarily pick up a Physics book, but this book might be the exception.
+Not many people would voluntarily pick up a physics book, but this one might be an exception.
 In less than one hundred pages, Seven Brief Lessons in Physics offers a refreshingly playful introduction to modern physics, with simple explanations of Einstein’s general relativity, quantum mechanics, elementary particles, gravity, black holes, the complex architecture of the universe, and the role of humans in this fascinating world.
 To quote Rovelli, “Here, on the edge of what we know, in contact with the ocean of the unknown, shines the mystery and the beauty of the world, and it’s breathtaking.”

 The Disappearing Spoon and Other True Tales of Madness, Love and the History of the World from the Periodic Table of Elements by Sam Kean